 Dogs with this cancer show similar signs and symptoms as those with other prostate problems, such as prostate enlargement, although for prostate enlargement, the intensity of the signs is much lower.

 Watch out for these symptoms if you have a male dog, especially an older dog:

 While the classic prostate cancer marker PSA can be tested to diagnose this cancer in people (cancer markers are molecules that are only produced by cancer cells), dogs unfortunately do not produce this marker, making diagnosing prostate cancer in dogs more difficult.

 Canine prostate cancer is rare, but when it strikes, it is a fatal disease with a very poor prognosis.
-Average survival rate is only 6 weeks to one year.
+Average life expectancy on diagnosis is only 6 weeks to one year.

 (Read this post and all the comments on my Cancer Forum on stories of some dogs with this cancer.)